mjpauly/good-course-reads/README.md

 What would be good books which focus on the history, human element, or other interesting aspect of a subject to accompany courses that might not otherwise have readings?
 Emphasis on books that are not textbooks.
 Inspired by a [Goodreads review](https://www.goodreads.com/review/show/119537612?book_show_action=true&from_review_page=1).

-Feel free to add your own course-book pairing by submitting a pull request!
+Please add your own course-book pairing by submitting a pull request!

 Sorted alphabetically by course number.